DoctorWkt/CSCv2/Instructions.md

 7. DAB
 ```

-1. Clear the carry so the ADDM won't be affected by a carry in.
+1. Clear the carry so the ADDMB won't be affected by a carry in.

 2. Load constant 7 into A. Why 7?
 Read on.